kubrickfr/avsc-wiki/API.md

   it.
 Serializing invalid objects is undefined behavior, so use this only if you are sure the object satisfies the schema.

 Encode an object into an existing buffer.
-Returns the new offset.
+If encoding was successful, returns the new (non-negative) offset, otherwise returns `-N` where `N` is the (positive) number of bytes by which the buffer was short.

 ##### `type.fromBuffer(buf, [resolver,] [noCheck])`